kheller18/data-structures-algorithms/questions/GIT.md

     + Deleting a branching scenario occurs for multiple reasons.
 One such reason is to get rid of the feature branches once it has been merged into the development branch.

 16. What differentiates between the commands `git remote` and `git clone`?
-    + `git remote` command creates an entry in `git config` that specifies a name for a particular URL.
-Whereas `git clone` creates a new git repository by copying an existing one located at the URL.
+    + `git remote`: creates an entry in `git config` that specifies a name for a particular URL.
+    + `git clone`: creates a new git repository by copying an existing one located at the URL.

 17. What does git stash apply command do?
-    + `git stash apply` command is used for bringing the works back to the working directory from the stack where the changes were stashed using `git stash` command.
+    + `git stash apply`: used for bringing the works back to the working directory from the stack where the changes were stashed using `git stash` command.
     + This helps the developers to resume their work where they had last left their work before switching to other branches.

 18. Differentiate between `git pull` and `git fetch`.